geopsllc/core-control/README.md

 ## General
 This is a Streamlined CLI-Based Core v2 Management Tool.
 - For start/restart/stop/logs you can skip the 'all' argument as it's the default.
+- For install/update/remove you can skip the 'core' argument as it's the default.
 - When setting a delegate secret just paste your secret after the 'set' argument without quotes.
 - The snapshot is stored in the 'snapshots' folder in your home directory using the database name, e.g. ark_mainnet.
 If you're using an external snapshot make sure to rename it accordingly and put it in the 'snapshots' folder.